CloudCannon/Academy/_posts/2017-02-06-introduction-to-liquid.md

     link: https://github.com/CloudCannon/bakery-store/tree/intro-to-liquid
 type: Video
 set: basics
-set_order: 10
+set_order: 7
 icon: liquid
 ---
 ## Introduction

-Liquid is a simple templating language Jekyll uses to process pages on your site.
-With Liquid you can output an modify variables, have logic statements inside your pages and loop over content.
-There's two types of tags in Liquid:
+Liquid is a templating language Jekyll uses to process pages on your site.
+With Liquid you can output and modify variables, have logic statements inside your pages and loop over content.

+There's two tags in Liquid:

 * You can output variables by surrounding them in two curly braces e.g. {% raw %}`{{ variable }}`{% endraw %}
 * You can perform logic statements by surrounding them in a curly brace, percentage sign e.g. {% raw %}`{% if statement %}`{% endraw %}

 ## Output

 Let's start with a basic example.
 We'll add some content in front matter, then output it using front matter.
-Variables set in front matter are available to us at `page.variable_name`.
+Variables set in front matter are available to us at `page.variable_name`:

 {% raw %}
 ~~~html